zenorocha/wedocs/intro/custom-domains.md

 ## Configuring DNS for root domains

 Root domains doesn't have subdomain on its structure.
-You can add root domains in the same Project Settings Page used for domains with subdomains.
+You can add root domains on the same Project Settings Page used for domains with subdomains.
 Configuring your DNS provider for a root domain is similar to configuring a DNS provider for a CNAME.
 In this case, the type of record depends on the DNS provider.

 Point the A/CNAME entry for your root domain to the DNS Target, just as you would with a CNAME record: